pykong/Borg-DQN/README.md

 ### Replay Memory

 The shared replay memory employs [Redis](https://redis.io/) to hold game transitions.
-Redis is not only performant but also allows storing the transitions as serialized **protobuf** messages, due to its byte-safe characteristics.
+Redis is performant and allows storing the transitions as serialized **protobuf** messages due to its byte-safe characteristics.

-Redis however does not natively support queues, as demanded by the use case.
+Redis, however, does not natively support queues, as demanded by the use case.
 The workaround used is to emulate queue behavior by the client-side execution of the [`LTRIM`](https://redis.io/commands/ltrim/) command.

 ### Memory Monitor

 The memory monitor is a Python microservice that periodically polls the Redis shared memory for transition count and memory usage statistics and publishes those under a dedicated Kafka topic.
-While ready-made monitoring solutions, like a Kibana integration, exist, the memory monitor demonstrates using Kafka with more than one topic, the other being the training logs.
+While ready-made monitoring solutions, like a Kibana integration, exist, the memory monitor demonstrates using Kafka with multiple topics, the other being the training logs.

 ### Kafka